cccs-kevin/react-redux-typescript_09282020/README.md

-# Welcome to the Modern JavaScript, React & Node.js Class
+# Welcome to the React & Redux with TypeScript Class

 ![Accelebrate Logo](images/accelebrate-logo.png "Accelebrate Logo")